Department of Pathobiological Sciences

 University of Texas Southwestern Medical Center, Dallas, TX.

 1998 Ph.D.
 Univeristy of Maryland School of Medicine, Baltimore, MD.

 1990 M.V.Sc.
 Faculty of Veterinary Medicine, Cairo Univeristy, Egypt.

 1986 B.V.Sc.
 Faculty of Veterinary Medicine, Cairo Univeristy, Egypt.

--Inventor: Adel M. Talaat.
-RNA Biomarkers for Early Diagnosis of Mycobacterial Infections.
+- Inventor: Adel M. Talaat.
+Biomarkers for early diagnosis and differentiation of mycobacterial infection.
 WARF: P130075US01 (Pending)